Skip to main content

 Events: <none>

-The above output display the nginx Pod policy validation receiving a fail Result and validation error Message.
-In the other hand the nginx-ecr policy validation received a pass Result.
+The report shows the nginx-public Deployment's fail result for restrict-image-registries with the validation error message.
+The nginx-ecr Deployment has its own separate report with all passes.
 Monitoring reports in this way could be an overhead for administrators.
-Kyverno also supports a GUI based tool for Policy reporter.
-This is outside of this workshop's scope.
+Kyverno also supports a GUI-based tool for Policy reporter, which is outside the scope of this workshop.

-Kyverno augments the user experience created by PSA/PSS by leveraging the in-tree Kubernetes pod security implementation and providing several helpful enhancements.
+Kyverno enhances the user experience created by PSA/PSS by leveraging the in-tree Kubernetes pod security implementation and providing several helpful enhancements.
 You can use Kyverno to govern the proper use of pod security labels.
-In addition, you can use the new Kyverno validate.podSecurity rule to easily manage pod security standards with additional flexibility and an enhanced user experience.
-And, with the Kyverno CLI, you can automate policy evaluation, upstream of your clusters.
+Additionally, you can use the new Kyverno validate.podSecurity rule to easily manage pod security standards with additional flexibility and an enhanced user experience.
+And, with the Kyverno CLI, you can automate policy evaluation upstream of your clusters.